Is tanzanite a precious gemstone?

 How do I care for my tanzanite purchase?

 Like all precious gemstones, tanzanite should be treated with care to preserve its beauty and value.
+You can read more about this in our Tanzanite buying Guide.
 Ultrasonic cleaning and abrasive cleaning solutions should be avoided.
 Tanzanite should be cleaned using a small, soft brush and warm, slightly soapy water.
 Gently clean the upper and underside of the tanzanite, and dry carefully with a soft, clean cloth.
 Tanzanite should not be exposed to sudden extremes of temperature and should be stored in a protective pouch or box separately from other jewelry.
 When jewelry is being altered or repaired, the tanzanite should be removed from its setting beforehand.

-Why tanzanite is popular for much more jewel fans?
+Why is tanzanite popular for among many jewel fans?